lattejed/LJDynamicParser/README.md

 ```

 Each symbol resolves to an array of arrays.
 The outer array represents a logical OR while the inner array represents a logical AND.
 The inner arrays are tried in order until one is found that matches every element.

+## Motivation

+While there are parser generators available for Objective-C, I feel that they are unecessairly complex and encourage bad behavior, e.g., adding code to grammars.
+You would use this if 1) you're comforable with BNF grammars, 2) you're comfortable writing recrusive descent parsers by hand and 3) you'd rather not bother.
+While this could have been written as a static generator, I prefer the simplicity of defining the syntax in memory.

+## License

+MIT